plumiume/python-cslrtools2/.github/worktree-copilot-instructions.md

 - A small list of failing tests (if any) with one-line summary and failing assertion/trace snippet.
 - A set of proposed git patches (or commits) with clear commit messages following Conventional Commits.
 - Updated or new tests (pytest) that reproduce and validate the fix.
+- Pyright ignore comments added to imports that are used for side effects only.
 - A suggested PR title and body.

 Try it (examples)